William McGonagall: Career

-The letter gave McGonagall confidence in his "poetic abilities", and he felt his reputation could be enhanced further if he were to give a live performance before the Queen.
+The letter gave McGonagall confidence in his "poetic abilities", and he felt his reputation could be enhanced if he were to give a live performance before the Queen.
 In July 1878, he walked from Dundee to Balmoral, a distance of about 60 mi over mountainous terrain and through a violent thunderstorm to perform for Queen Victoria.
 When he arrived, he announced himself as "The Queen's Poet".
 The guards informed him "You're not the Queen's poet!
 Tennyson is the Queen's poet!"
-(Alfred, Lord Tennyson was the Poet Laureate.)
+At that time, Alfred, Lord Tennyson was the Poet Laureate.
 McGonagall presented the letter but was refused entry and had to return home.
-Undeterred, he continued writing poetry, and he reported events to the newspapers, earning some minor recognition.
+Undeterred, he continued writing poetry and reported events to the newspapers, earning some minor recognition.

-Throughout his life McGonagall campaigned against excessive drinking, appearing in pubs and bars to give edifying poems and speeches, which proved popular.
-He met with the ire of the publicans, on one occasion being pelted with peas for reciting a poem about the evils of "strong drink".
+Throughout his life, McGonagall campaigned against excessive drinking, appearing in pubs and bars to give edifying poems and speeches that proved popular.
+He met with the ire of publicans, on one occasion being pelted with peas for reciting a poem about the evils of "strong drink".

-McGonagall's performances quickly gained a reputation of leading to raucous audience reception, frequently being interrupted and drowned out during his recitations, food being pelted at him, and on some occasions, being forcefully carried out of the venue and paraded on the attendees' shoulders in the streets.
-Despite this, in an April 1880 interview, McGonagall seemed convinced of his own prowess, declaring to the reporter that he was "more versatile than Shakespeare" and that the only other man that could match McGonagall was Edmund Kean.
-Three months later, McGonagall sustained injuries to his head and left arm when the crowd, either accidentally or purposefully, dropped him onto the street while carrying him on their shoulders following a performance: he reportedly attributed his survival to his "good thick felt hat, [his] long and thick Bohemian locks, and above all, the 'genius of poetry.'"
+McGonagall's performances quickly gained a reputation for leading to raucous audience reception, frequently being interrupted and drowned out during his recitations, being pelted with food, and on some occasions being forcefully carried out of the venue and paraded on attendees' shoulders in the streets.
+Despite this, in an April 1880 interview, McGonagall seemed convinced of his own poetic prowess, declaring to the reporter that he was "more versatile than Shakespeare" and that the only man that could match McGonagall was Edmund Kean.
+Three months later, McGonagall sustained injuries to his head and left arm when a crowd, either accidentally or purposefully, dropped him onto the street while carrying him on their shoulders following a performance: he reportedly attributed his survival to his "good thick felt hat, [his] long and thick Bohemian locks, and above all, the 'genius of poetry.'"